jspm/jspm.org/pages/jspm-cli.md

 ## Package-Aligned Caching

-JSPM's default CDN, `jspm.io` uses unique versioned package URLs.
+JSPM's default CDN, `jspm.io` serves unique versioned package URLs with packages individually optimized using the standard [code splitting optimization](http://localhost:8080/cdn/jspm-io#package-optimization) technique against their enumerated public entry points (package `"exports"`).

 Aligning caching with package URLs in this way provides a number of major benefits - primarily that regardless of the exact code being loaded, the cache storage is the same.
-Usually bundlers produce bundles that are very unique to the build system, while with JSPM, a single optimized dependency maintains a singular representation (for a given provider).
+Usually bundlers produce bundles that are very unique to the build system, while with JSPM a single optimized dependency maintains a singular representation (for a given provider).

 As a result, navigating between pages of a large web application dependency, package network caches are always fully shared naturally without complex build tool rules to maintain this.
 The cache either has a unique versioned package path or not.
 Upgrades to a web app that only change one package don't need to invalidate every other package that has been downloaded.